Dietary Help for Inflammation

 5 Signs of inflammation

-Inflammation is part of the body’s immune response and infections, wounds, and any damage to tissue would not be able to heal without an inflammatory response.
+Inflammation is an essential part of the body’s immune response and infections, wounds, and any damage to tissue would not be able to heal without this response.

 The effects of acute inflammation can be summed up by the acronym PRISH.
 They include: